Brewnix/brewnix-template/README.md

 - No risk of leaking secrets by updating the submodule

 ## 📝 Documentation
+- See [Implementation Guide](docs/IMPLEMENTATION_GUIDE.md) for deployment details.
-- See [proxmox-firewall docs](https://github.com/FyberLabs/proxmox-firewall/tree/main/docs) for full usage and integration details.
+- See [State Management Guide](docs/STATE_MANAGEMENT.md) for backup and recovery.
-- See [Submodule Strategy](https://github.com/FyberLabs/proxmox-firewall/blob/main/docs/SUBMODULE_STRATEGY.md) for best practices.
+- See vendor submodules for specific server model documentation.

 ---
 MIT License